 Sweet and salty with a satisfying crunch, Peanut Butter Caramel Corn makes a perfect snack and an even better gift!
 Add some holiday shaped chocolates and wrap in a jar with a bow to make someone’s day.

-So each year, I like to bake a special treat.
-My favorite teacher gift is popcorn.
+Each year, I like to bake a special treat to give as gifts to teachers and school staff.
+My favorite teacher gift year after year is popcorn.
 Not just any popcorn though…homemade chocolate covered caramel corn.